109 Holmes Hall

 - “Exploring the Ideological Nature of Journalists’ Social Networks on Twitter and Associations with News Story Content,” (co-author) KDD Data Science + Journalism Workshop, Aug.
 2017

-- “State-level Policies for Personal Financial Disclosure: Exploring the Potential for Public Knowledge on Conflict-of-Interest Issues,” (co-author) Association for Education in Journalism and Mass Communication Conference, Aug.
+- “State-level Policies for Personal Financial Disclosure: Exploring the Potential for Public Knowledge on Conflict-of-Interest Issues,” (co-author) Conference Paper, Association for Education in Journalism and Mass Communication Conference, Law and Policy Division, Aug.
 2017

 - “Collaborative, Open, Mobile: A Thematic Exploration of Best Practices at the Forefront of Digital Journalism,” (co-author) Working Paper, Storybench Project, Northeastern University School of Journalism, May 26, 2017